mikelehu/IRK-Newton/Code/Readme.txt

    The Function call to integrate an ODE system is:

-     int thread_count = 1;   // the user can set the  number of threads for parallel computations.
      IRKNEWTON (t0,t1,h, &gsmethod, &u, &system, &options, &thestat);

        t0,t1:     interval of numerical integration.